 if possible refrigerate over night.
 Drain well, rinse several times (I wash mine 3x’s) and after the final rinse,press out as much of the water as possible.

-(this post was re-published in July of 2015 after edits were completed.
+(this post was re-published in July of 2015 and again in 2019, after edits were completed.
 It may contain affiliate links)